syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Relational-Connectivity.md

 {% highlight c# %}

+using Syncfusion.JavaScript;
+using Syncfusion.PivotAnalysis.Base;
 using System;
 using System.Collections.Generic;
+using System.Data;
+using System.ServiceModel.Activation;
+using System.Data.SqlServerCe;
 using System.Linq;
-using System.Runtime.Serialization;
-using System.ServiceModel;
-using System.ServiceModel.Activation;
 using System.Text;
+using System.Web;
-using System.Configuration;
+using System.Web.Http;
 using System.Web.Script.Serialization;
-using Syncfusion.JavaScript.Olap;
 using OLAPUTILS = Syncfusion.JavaScript.Olap;
-using Syncfusion.Olap.Manager;
-using Syncfusion.Olap.Reports;

 namespace PivotGridDemo
 {